So, How Far Back Can HMRC Investigate Your Tax Returns?

 These are all very scary prospects.
 But the way to avoid a worst-case scenario is to communicate with HMRC.
 One phone call can stop any escalation.

 Just have a look through your FreshBooks account right now.
 See how much information you’ve got right there on your screen.
 If you ever get the dreaded letter, get synced up with your accountant and confidently provide all the accurate information you’re being asked for.
-Overall, reduce stress and minimise time away from clients.
+Overall, reduce stress and minimise time away from clients and your company.